fastly/compute-starter-kit-javascript-esbuild/README.md

 If your application does not need React or JSX, you may remove this functionality using the following steps:
 1. Rename the `index.jsx` file to `index.js`, and remove all code that uses the JSX syntax or that refers to the `react` and `react-dom` packages.
 2. In `esbuild.config.js`, modify the `entryFiles` field from `['./src/index.jsx']` to `['./src/index.js']` to reflect this file name change.
-3. In `esbuild.config.js`, remove `'edge-light'` from the `conditions` array.
-4. Remove the following dependencies from your application:
+3. Remove the following dependencies from your application:
    ```shell
    npm uninstall react react-dom
    ```